 Maine is a predominantly rural state, and relies heavily on decentralized sewage disposal facilities for disposal of human waste, i.e., septic systems.
-The State of Maine has regulated septic systems since 1920 to varying degrees.
+The State of Maine has regulated septic systems as a public health issue since 1920 to varying degrees.
 Over the years, the Maine State Plumbing Code, Subsurface Wastewater Disposal Rules (Rules) in their various versions have been administered by the Maine Center for Disease Control and Prevention (MECDC) and its predecessors.

-What's New at the Subsurface Wastewater Team
+What's New at the Subsurface Wastewater Team?

 On this page: